openedx/frontend-base/docs/decisions/0004-frontend-library-migration-to-frontend-base.md

 - config
 - lib

 These folders should not, generally, conflict with the folders of the other libraries, and so can stay in place.
-We expect to move parts of `lib` to `cli` or `config` to reduce ambiguity as other libraries are added.
+We have moved `lib` to `cli` and `config` to reduce ambiguity as other libraries are added.

-The `example` sub-folder is problematic, as all of the other libraries contain their own `example` folders.  `frontend-build`'s example app has been moved to `cli/test-app`.
+The `example` sub-folder is problematic, as all of the other libraries contain their own `example` folders.  `frontend-build`'s example app has been moved to `test-app`.

 The other libraries all contain `src` folders.
 We will move each library to a sub-folder as it's added: